gibsonpp/GR-sslcm-data/README.md

-- Fish mean size at summer tagging also depends on watershed position (upstream reaches vs. downstream reaches), although it explains less of the variaion in population mean size than does median date of tagging.
-Fish in upperr reaches tend to emerge later, and for a given date fish from the upper watershed tend to be substantially smaller than fish from the lower watershed.
+- Fish mean size at summer tagging also depends on watershed position (upstream reaches vs. downstream reaches), although it explains less of the variation in population mean size than does median date of tagging.
+Fish in upper reaches tend to emerge later, and for a given date fish from the upper watershed tend to be substantially smaller than fish from the lower watershed.
 See also the discussion for the `juv-survival` data set.

-- For summers prior to 2001, recorded length data from undersize and other non-PIT-tagged fish (NPT) was sparse, inconsistent, and difficult to track down.
-For brood years 1991 and 1996 - 1999, no recorded length data for summer NPT fish have been found, and it is unclear whether this is because there simply were no undersize fish in those years, vs. lengths of undersize fish were not recorded during those years.
-But length distributions from the years without NPT data mostly do not appear truncated, indicating that the available PIT tag length data are an acceptable measure of mean fish length for those sampling events; the exceptions are Lostine summer fish from brood years 1997 and (especially) 1998, where the distributions do show a truncation at the 55 mm tagging threshold, indicating that the PIT tag length data set is missing the smaller fish in the population.
-  Therefore there are no `[fish_subset] = "all"` records for Lostine summer brood years 1997 and 1998.
+- For summers prior to 2001, recorded length data from undersize and other non-PIT-tagged fish (NPT) was unavailable.
+But length distributions of PIT tagged fish from these years without NPT data mostly do not appear truncated, indicating that the available PIT tag length data are an acceptable measure of mean fish length for those sampling events.
+Exceptions are LOS summer fish from brood years 1997 and (especially) 1998, where the distributions do show a truncation at the 55 mm tagging threshold, indicating that the PIT tag length data set is missing the smaller fish in the population.
+Therefore there are no `[fish_subset] = "all"` records for LOS summer brood years 1997 and 1998.

-- In a few cases in the summer data, individual lengths were recorded for the first ~20 undersize fish, and thereafter undersize fish were only tallied.
-In order to account for these fish in the length summary statistics, we simulated length values for the tallied undersize fish records by sampling from the data set of measured undersize lengths from a given population and year, limited to fish captured within a few river kilometers of the tallied fish.

 **Missing data**